When Takahashi discontinued the FS series,

 Another obvious accessory decision is a finder

-minor legend and with reason: it is small, light and has a wide bright sharp
+is a minor legend and with reason: it is small, light and has a wide bright

-field with masses of eye relief and a smooth helical focuser at the eyepiece
+sharp field with masses of eye relief and a smooth helical focuser at the

-end.
-If weight or cost is an issue (and a fully fitted-up TSA-102 is at the top
+eyepiece end.
+If weight or cost is an issue (and a fully fitted-up TSA-102 is

 The 7x50 finder is a much larger, heavier and